jtorreno/icicle/README.md

 # Icicle

-Pretty much the *coolest* real-time renderer that doesn't work.
+Pretty much the *coolest* game engine.

 # FAQ

-Does it work? *Yes.*

-Why does it work? *I don't know.*

-Is it ever going to break? *Yes.*
+Why are you so good at making puns? *It comes naturally.*